 A general drawback of many studies (including this one) that aim to identify scaling relations for seismic energy created by gravitational mass movements at regional scale is the limited number of events (Deparis et al., 2008; Dammeier et al., 2011; Manconi et al., 2016).
-This is partly due to the limited availability of high-quality seismic data (network density, sampling rate), geographical restrictions (e.g. country borders) or lack of reliable event information (e.g. volume).
-Advancing our knowledge about short-period seismic radiation created by gravitational mass movements now calls for several actions: Merging or cross-checking of national event databases - which unfortunately often end at country borders - should greatly improve the number of events available for analysis and the robustness of the event parameters.
-Multidisciplinary approaches should be explored to constrain event parameters routinely also via e.g. remote sensing.
-Finally, efficient data screening algorithms will allow to detect and classify gravitational mass movements inside huge datasets, such as the AlpArray seismic network (Hetenyi et al., 2018).
-This will drastically increase the number of events to study and thus opens new possibilities to investigate the triggers of and mechanisms during gravitational mass movements.
+This is partly due to the limited availability of high-quality seismic data (network density, sampling rate), geographical restrictions (e.g., country borders), or lack of reliable event information (e.g., volume).
+Advancing our knowledge about short-period seismic radiation created by gravitational mass movements now calls for several actions: merging or cross-checking national event databases, which unfortunately often end at country borders, should greatly improve the number of events available for analysis and the robustness of the event parameters.
+Multidisciplinary approaches should also be explored to constrain event parameters routinely via, e.g., remote sensing.
+Finally, efficient data screening algorithms will allow us to detect and classify gravitational mass movements inside huge datasets, such as the AlpArray seismic network (Hetenyi et al., 2018).
+This will drastically increase the number of events to study and thus opens new possibilities to investigate the triggers and mechanisms of gravitational mass movements.

-5 Conclusion
+5 Conclusions

-We have outlined simple methods how to search for seismic signatures of rockslides in the data of regional seismic networks up to more than 200 km from the origin.
-Kurtosis-based phase pickers allow to reliably detect the onset of rockslide signals despite their emergent character.
+We have outlined simple methods on how to search for seismic signatures of rockslides in data from regional seismic networks up to more than 200 km from the origin.
+Kurtosisbased phase pickers allow us to reliably detect the onset of rockslide signals despite their emergent character.
 Resulting location accuracies are in the range of a few kilometers and can potentially be further reduced by incorporating proper handling of outliers and if secondary phases can be clearly associated.
-Automatic discrimination from earthquakes and other local or regional sources is possible by a simple combination of three decision parameters, such as maximum-to-mean amplitude ratio.
-Based on a larger set of similar parameters, future application of machine learning techniques to the data of regional seismic networks promises automatic event classification with great accuracy.
+Automatic discrimination from earthquakes and other local or regional sources is possible by a simple combination of three decision parameters, such as maximum-tomean amplitude ratio.
+Based on a larger set of similar parameters, the future application of machine-learning techniques to data from regional seismic networks promises automatic event classification with great accuracy.
 This will likely increase the number of seismically detected rockslide events at regional scale.
-Larger and better parameterized data sets of rockslides will clarify scaling relations between event parameters and seismic observables, and will help to better understand the seismic waves created by gravitational mass movements.
+Larger and better parameterized datasets of rockslides will clarify scaling relations between event parameters and seismic observables and will help to better understand the seismic waves created by gravitational mass movements.
 Regional seismic networks can cover vast areas and at the same time provide continuous data for very long time series.
 This combination of spatial coverage and temporal resolution is currently unmatched by other geophysical methods.
 Thus, seismic networks are ideally suited to remotely study time-dependent rockslide activity.
-This may include e.g. long-term variations in rockslide activity potentially linked to climate change, foreand afterslides of a main event, and a more detailed insight into rockslide triggering factors.
+This may include long-term variations in rockslide activity potentially linked to climate change, fore- and after-slides of a main event, and more detailed insight into rockslide triggering factors.